raman-boddula/Oneplanet-E-Commerce-Site/README.md

 # Oneplanet-E-Commerce-Site
-# Meesho
-This is dynamic website which is developed by using the javascript and css and html.It has both aspects to sell the products you have and buy the products you like.
+This is a basic website which is developed by using the javascript and css and html.Its has set of products with different categories.It is a responsive webpage.

 ## Screenshots
 ## Homepage